AdityaDKale/GUI-Planner-Email-Sender/README.md

 # Task Reminder Email Generator

 This Python script sends task reminder emails using the Gmail SMTP server.
 It generates HTML-formatted email content with task details and sends it to the specified recipient's email address.
+It is a customized email sender which is the part of the bigger project of GUI Planner which is not publicly available.

 ## Prerequisites